 Connected Families:

-an attachment-based program for parents & caregivers
+a program for parents & caregivers

 What it is: a program designed to strengthen families by increasing the knowledge, communication, and skills of parents and caregivers.
+We will talk about:

 ways to build emotional connection